boostorg/gil/doc/design_guide.rst

 concept checks.
 We will skip ``gil_function_requires`` in the code examples in this guide for the sake of succinctness.

-Image views can be freely composed (see section :ref:`Useful Metafunctions and Typedefs` for the typedefs ``rgb16_image_t`` and ``gray16_step_view_t)``::
+Image views can be freely composed (see section :ref:`design_guide:Useful Metafunctions and Typedefs` for the typedefs ``rgb16_image_t`` and ``gray16_step_view_t)``::

   rgb16_image_t img(100,100);    // an RGB interleaved image